F.A.Q. - Frequently Asked Questions

 Early morning tea and coffee - Tea or coffee is served at your chalet in the morning.
 Please inform the kitchen team in the evening what time you prefer it.
 Could you bring your baskets back up when you come for breakfast in the morning?

-Drinks - Our bar is self-service, please help yourself and record your drinks in the book provided.
+Drinks - Harry`s bar is an honesty and self-service,bar please help yourself and record your drinks in the book provided.
 The bottle opener is in the beak of the ground hornbill, hook the bottle top onto the bottom jaw and tilt the bottle upwards

 Chalets - We hope you enjoy our lovely chalets.
 Each is named after the specific local timber used in it for making the beams, fitings and furniture.
 All the woodwork (including the window and door catches and toilet seats) is hand crafted from a variety of local timbers including Musase (Albezia antunusiana), Kaimbi (Erythrophieum africana), Mubanga (Pericopsis angolensis) and Mulombwa (Pterocrpus angolensis).
 Youu will find a drawing of the tree in your chalet.

 Hot water - Water is solar heated and is hottest in the early evening.
 Each chalet also has a backup boiler that can be heated with firewood.
 If the water in the solar boiler is not hot enough, or if you have used hot water in the evening and would like hot water again in the morning, please inform the team at what time to start the wood boiller.
 These typically take 45 minutes to heat up.

 Lights - Each chalet should have a mobile solar light in addition to the fixed lights.
 Please bring the mobile solar lights to reception when you come up in the morning so that we can charge them for you.
 Unfortunately the lights are proving fragile, please handle with care.